 d.
 Inspection chamber.
 All underground ductwork shall have a minimum of 400 x 400mm concrete inspection chambers (IC’s) at a distance span of 30 metres and at any direction change of the ductwork.

 e.
 Concrete plinths for feeder pillars and lighting columns.
 The Contractor shall carry out load calculations for the concrete plinths for feeder pillars and lighting columns.
 All feeder pillars and lighting columns shall be installed a distance of 2m away from the existing HESCO walls at OB Simba and Twiga and perimeter fence at OB Swara.
 All concrete plinths shall protrude 50mm above the ground level and be adequately reinforced and cured.
 Cube tests shall be carried out for each batch of concrete.
 Anchor bolt shall be concreted in-situ and shall be designed to take a shear load imposed by the structure.
-Concrete specification shall be read together with the general points in this document
+Concrete specification shall be read together with the general points in this document.

 f.
 Lighting column.
 The Contractor shall carry out a lighting design in accordance with Ref A to P and identify the number of columns required and space out lighting columns as per their design in all OB’s.
 All lighting columns shall be minimum 2m away from the existing HESCO walls at OB Simba and Twiga and perimeter fence at OB Swara and a maximum of 8m in height.
 All lighting columns shall be constructed from hot dipped galvanised mild steel hollow sections cold and hot rolled steel sections or slotted angles, in accordance with Ref P. All lighting columns shall be bolted in position with the anchor bolt concreted into the reinforced concrete plinths.
 All lighting columns shall have a mechanism to lower the light fittings for maintenance, with all lowering equipment incorporated or provided.
 All bolts, nuts, washer and screws used in the construction of the lighting columns and bases shall be hot dipped galvanised compatible with use in the local environment.
 All lighting columns shall be with 2 No. outreach arms and 2 No. lighting units, one each side of the column to achieve a greater column span whilst still achieving even coverage and the minimum of 5 lux levels.
 Each column shall be fitted with a protective device (Miniature Circuit Breaker (MCB) CB or BS 88 fuse) for the column lights, providing terminations adequate for running cables in parallel.
 Covers giving access to fused cut-outs/termination block shall require a unique tool to open and shall have a rubber rings to avoid ingress of insects, dust and water.
 All lighting columns shall be earth with the adequately sized earth cable.